maiky93/image-generation-suite/README.md

 - **Dock** it to the left or right edge of the viewport — it collapses into a slim sidebar tab and expands on hover.
 - **Close** it with the X button; toggle visibility with the `/suitehub` slash command or the Suite Hub Settings toggle.

+**Retrigger Image Gen** button: sometimes the agent forgets a quote or changes it to "pic prompt" instead of "pic", that is just something that happens. instead of having to constantly swipe messages I added this button, if you edit the agent message so the prompt is correct you can hit this button and IGS will take over and still generate your image.

 ### Controls Tab

 | Control | Description |